 – The images are detailed enough for use

-– A significantly quicker process from the crude image into ready prepared vista for Stellarium.
+– A significantly quicker process from the crude image into a ready-prepared vista for Stellarium.

-– Street View usually cover streetsides, where light pollution usually unabling you to carry out decent observation
+– Street View usually covers the streetside, where light pollution usually blocks you to carry out decent observation

 – You don’t have the possibility to get an image from i.e your backyard